j-d-b/tas-server/README.md

 ### src/graphql/
 * Contains all GraphQL resolvers (helpers, input checking, errors...) and schema.
 There is a **README** here as well.

+### src/rest/
+* Contains all REST route codes.
+Currently (and potentially forever), the only REST route is `/auth-token`, which gets an auth token using the `refreshToken` cookie.

 ### src/terminal-connection/
 * Contains all code related to fetching data from the container terminal.
 Specifically:
   * Getting container block location